 - Not have the same User IDs or Passwords used for banking systems as those used to access public sites (such as Gmail, Google, Facebook, Yahoo);

 - Transact EFTs via a system of dual control (two or more employees to transact);

 - Use a dedicated secure line when internet access from the EFT PC occurs outside of the University’s secure network;

 - Use bank accounts that are subscribed to the following bank-offered fraud protection services:

-- ACH debit blocks and filters;
+- Automated Clearing House (ACH) debit blocks and filters;

 - Check-clearing blocks for non-checking accounts;